Former Church of Santa Lucia (Gaeta): The Renaissance and Baroque interventions

 Interior of the church with its Baroque appearance in a photograph by Romualdo Moscioni from 1892-1895.

 In 1654 the church, in addition to being a parish church, became the seat of a chaplaincy, founded by the parish priest D'Aino and entrusted to the priest Francesco Varlone; there was also a confraternity dedicated to St. Philip Neri, which met at the altar of the same name, witnessed in 1751 and no longer present in the second half of the following century.
 New restorations were conducted at the behest of parish priest Francesco Orecchia Sales, at the end of which, on July 13, 1755, Bishop Gennaro Carmignani of Gaeta consecrated three new altars:

 On May 8, 1765, the same bishop proceeded with the dedication of the church:

 During the 19th century the church, which was too small to be readapted for military purposes, continued to be the site of a parish and to be regularly officiated, although it was in a precarious state that would be repeatedly recorded until the intervention of the 1930s.
-In 1852 Giacomo Guarinelli, a major and commander of the Engineers, as well as an architect who was also active in Gaeta at that time for the neo-Gothic expansion and rebuilding of the temple of St. Francis, was commissioned to restore some of the city's churches including that of Santa Lucia, where he particularly wanted to recover the cosmatesque fragments of the floor and the bas-reliefs then considered part of the cathedral's ancient and lost ambon; the work never took place.
-Onorato Gaetani dell'Aquila d'Aragona, mayor of Gaeta in 1870-1876, wanted to transfer the parish to the nearby church of Santa Caterina d'Alessandria during his term in office in order to turn the once-deconsecrated church of Santa Lucia into a museum of art and local history.
+In 1852, Giacomo Guarinelli, a major and commander of the Engineers, as well as an architect who was also active in Gaeta at that time for the neo-Gothic expansion and rebuilding of the temple of St. Francis, was commissioned to restore some of the city's churches including that of Santa Lucia, where he particularly wanted to recover the cosmatesque fragments of the floor and the bas-reliefs then considered part of the cathedral's ancient and lost ambon; the work never took place.
+Onorato Gaetani dell'Aquila d'Aragona, mayor of Gaeta in 1870-1876, wanted to transfer the parish to the nearby church of Saint Catherine of Alexandria during his term in office in order to turn the once-deconsecrated church of Santa Lucia into a museum of art and local history.